-Milk and other calcium-rich foods have always been a must-have in kids' diets.
+Milk and other calcium-rich foods are a must-have in kids' diets.
 After all, calcium is a key building block for strong, healthy bones.
 But most kids ages 9 to 18 don't get the recommended 1,300 milligrams of calcium per day.

 That's not surprising when you consider that many kids now drink more soda than milk, which is one of the best sources of calcium.
 And teens who smoke or drink soda, caffeinated beverages, or alcohol may get even less calcium because those substances interfere with the way the body absorbs and uses calcium.

 But at every age, from infancy to adolescence, calcium is one nutrient that kids simply can't afford to skip.

 During childhood and adolescence, the body uses the mineral calcium to build strong bones — a process that's all but complete by the end of the teen years.
 Bone calcium begins to decrease in young adulthood and progressive loss of bone occurs as we age, particularly in women.

 Teens, especially girls, whose diets don't provide the nutrients to build bones to their maximum potential are at greater risk of developing the bone disease osteoporosis, which increases the risk of fractures from weakened bones.

 Younger kids and babies who don't get enough calcium and vitamin D (which aids in calcium absorption) are at increased risk for rickets.
 Rickets is a bone-softening disease that causes severe bowing of the legs, poor growth, and sometimes muscle pain and weakness.